George Peck (clergyman)

+George Peck (August 8, 1797 – May 20, 1876) was a minister in the Methodist Episcopal Church who helped to found Cazenovia Seminary, and became its president in 1835.

 Career

 Peck received his Exhorter's License in 1815 and, in 1816, his local preacher's license.
 He served a year on the Cortland Circuit as a circuit rider, during which he visited small villages and hamlets throughout western New York, preached in the open air and people's parlors, occasionally in a church, without remuneration.
 In 1816, he joined the Genesee Conference.